pantaaca/project/README.md

 ## 📌 About Me

-I'm a motivated and detail-oriented electrical engineer with a strong interest in embedded systems, firmware development, and automation.
+I'm a motivated and detail-oriented electronics engineer with a strong interest in embedded systems, firmware development, and automation.
 Through these projects, I gained practical experience in:

 - Microcontrollers (ESP32 NodeMCU, Arduino Uno R3, Arduino MEGA2560, STM32F750DK, RasperryPi 4)